l4u/api-documentation/content/terms.md

 social networking and search for designers or designers for hire, or it will be considered a competing offering and be disallowed.

+## Automation

+We do not allow you to automate actions on the behalf of users, unless they specifically request it.
+For example, an authenticated user may request that you post a shot at a certain time in the future.
+But a client may not automatically like recently posted shots or comments, or automatically follow a user unless the authenticated user manually requests it.
+If you are unsure as to whether your application violates this guideline please [contact us][] first.

 ## API Only

 The only Dribbble data you may use in your product or application is that which